-2.3.2 Impairment of Financial Assets
+2.2.2 Impairment of financial assets

-At each reporting date, the Fund assesses to ascertain whether the financial assets carried at Amortized Cost are credit impaired.
+At each reporting date, the Fund assesses whether financial assets carried at amortized cost are credit impaired.
 A financial asset is 'credit impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
-Loss allowances for financial assets measured at Amortized Cost are deducted from the gross carrying amount of the assets.
+Loss allowances for financial assets measured at amortized cost are deducted from the gross carrying amount of the assets.

-Management considers the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
+Management consider the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognized based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.

-2.3.3 Unitholders' Funds and Net Assets Attributable to Unitholders
+2.2.3 Unitholders' funds and net assets attributable to unitholders

-Unitholders' funds have been calculated as the difference between the carrying amounts of the assets and the carrying amounts of the liabilities, other than those due to Unitholders, as at the reporting date.
+Unitholders' funds have been calculated as the difference between the carrying amounts of the assets and the carrying amounts of the liabilities, other than those due to unitholders, as at the reporting date.